 A common mistake made with means-showing by by writers whose mother tongue is not English is leaving out the action word, like this:

 Another exception to the with rule is with container nouns, such as a refrigerator, a drawer and a house.
 The normal instrumental preposition here is in (unless the use is an unexpected, non-containing one, like wedging).
 This use extends even to containers of a more metaphorical kind, such as diagrams, tables and photographs (see 104.
-Referring to Data with “As” and 111.
+Naming Data Sources with “As” and 111.
 Words with their Own Preposition).
 Even the use of in with some transport modes could be viewed as a subdivision of the containing use.
 Also worth mentioning is the fact that larger non-containing tools, such as a screen, a gas cooker and a table, seem often to prefer on, as do the data locations a page and a map.